Families in this Kildare town have been left without a new special class. FILE PHOTOGRAPH / PIXABAY

 "I will continue to raise this issue until Newbridge gets the special class provision it clearly needs," Cllr Pender concluded.

-The Department of Education has been asked for comment in relation to Cllr Pender's views.
+The Department of Education and Youth has been asked for comment in relation to Cllr Pender's views.

 Cllr Chris Pender made headlines last week when he voiced his disapproval over drink-driving comments that were made by the leader of Independent Ireland, Michael Collins TD.